michijs/michijs/README.md

 LS Element custom elements are plain ES6/TypeScript classes with some decorator metadata.

-Create new components by creating files with a `.tsx` extension, such as `my-counter.tsx`.
+New components can be created using the `.tsx` extension, such as `my-counter.tsx`.

 ```tsx
 import { AutonomousCustomElement, h, Property, HTMLAttributes, EventDispatcher, CustomEventDispatcher, LSCustomElement } from '@lsegurado/ls-element/dist';